cloudsimplus/cloudsimplus/README.md

 <p align="right"><a href="#top">:arrow_up:</a></p>

-# 2. 🧰 ️Main Exclusive Features
+# 2. 🧰 Main Exclusive Exclusive Features

 CloudSim Plus provides lots of exclusive features, from the most basic ones to build simple simulations, to advanced features for simulating more realistic cloud scenarios: